JNRowe/jnrowe-misc/doc/removed.rst

 ``wingide``
 '''''''''''

-    The upstream packaging is a shocking mess.
+    The upstream packaging was a shocking mess.
 Both versions supported by the ``ebuilds`` contain bundled releases of ``Python`` and ``GTK+`` with easily exploitable security vulnerabilities, and only the ``GTK+`` problems are easily worked around.

-    After some months, nobody has stepped up to maintain the ``ebuilds`` beyond one-off bugfixes.
+    After some months, nobody stepped up to maintain the ``ebuilds`` beyond one-off bugfixes.

 :Reason: Culled